denisenkom/pytwain/docs/index.rst

-The Python TWAIN module provides an interface to scanners, digital cameras and other devices which implement TWAIN, for the Windows platform.
+The Python TWAIN module provides an interface to scanners, digital cameras and other devices which implement TWAIN, for Windows and Mac platforms.

 It provides the functionality to allow a Python application to connect to the scanner/camera and to retrieve images from that device.

-On 64 bit Windows you need to install 64 bit TWAIN DSM: http://sourceforge.net/projects/twain-dsm/
+If you use 64-bit Python on Windows you need to install 64 bit TWAIN DSM: http://sourceforge.net/projects/twain-dsm/.
+Although there is a good chance that your scanner's driver is not compatible with 64-bit TWAIN DSM, in this case you will get an empty list when you enumerate scanners.
+If you have this issue try using 32-bit Python with TWAIN DSM supplied with Windows.

 TWAIN specification can be found here: http://www.twain.org/scanner-application-developers/specification-and-tools.html